pluralsight/guides/draft/swift/protocol-oriented-programming-in-swift/article.md

-## What’s POP, Why Should You Use It, How Does it Work in Reality?
+What’s POP, Why Should You Use It, How Does it Work in Reality?

-by Károly Nyisztor

 ## Swift - the First POP Language
 At WWDC 2015 Apple announced that Swift is the world’s first Protocol-Oriented Programming language.